MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-assign-narrow-data-types.md

 [Define and build the index](vector-search-how-to-create-index.md).
 You can use the Azure portal, [Create or Update Index (REST API)](/rest/api/searchservice/indexes/create-or-update), or an Azure SDK package for this step.

-This field definition uses a narrow data type, `Collection(Edm.Half)`, that can accept a float32 embedding stored as as float16 value.
+This field definition uses a narrow data type, `Collection(Edm.Half)`, that can accept a float32 embedding stored as a float16 value.
 As is true for all vector fields, `dimensions` and `vectorSearchProfile` are set.
 The specifics of the `vectorSearchProfile` are immaterial to the datatype.

 We recommend that you set `retrievable` and `stored` to true if you want to visually check the values of the field.
 On a subsequent rebuild, you can change these properties to false for reduced storage requirements.